Changing Gears: Second-Degree Students

 Growing Demand for Accelerated Programs

 With a greater number of second-degree students turning to nursing, the demand for accelerated programs is growing.
-At the University of Pennsylvania, application trends over the past 6 years show a 34% increase in applications from 1995-2001.
 "Within two weeks of the program's approval by the state board and without any public announcement, we received more than 50 requests for applications almost immediately," explained Marianne W. Rogers, EdD, RN, Chairperson for Nursing at the University of Southern Maine.

 "Our program is growing very quickly, and we have seen almost a 100% increase in applications compared to last year," said Linda A. Bernhard, PhD, RN, Associate Dean for Undergraduate Studies at The Ohio State University.
-The 16-month Second Career/Second Degree program in nursing at Wayne State University in Michigan experienced a 25% increase in enrollment from Fall 2000 to Fall 2001 making it one of the school's most popular degree offerings.
-Enrollment in the University of Virginia's second-degree program has doubled since it was introduced in 1988.
+The 16-month Second Career/Second Degree program in nursing at Wayne State University in Michigan experienced a 25% increase in enrollment from year 1 to year 2, making it one of the school's most popular degree offerings.
+Enrollment in the University of Virginia's second-degree program has doubled since it was introduced.